 - Under Music Services, tap on Spotify.
 You can link an existing Spotify account or sign up for a new one.
 Tap the link highlighted in blue that says “Link account on Spotify.com.”

 - On the next screen, connect Alexa to Spotify by logging into your Spotify account or signing up for Spotify.

 - If your Spotify account is connected to your Facebook account, you can log in to Spotify by tapping the blue “Log in with Facebook” button.
 Alternatively, you can use an email address and password if you want to use Spotify without going through Facebook.

 - If you log in through Facebook, you’ll probably be prompted to accept the terms and conditions.
 Tap the “I accept” button to continue.
 On the next screen, you’ll confirm that you are logged in with the correct Facebook account and select continue.

 - Presto!
 Your Spotify account has been linked successfully to Alexa.

 Now that you’re accounts are linked to Alexa, you can play your Spotify music via Alexa on your Amazon Echo.

 Play Spotify through Amazon Echo

 The initial setup to use Spotify along with Alexa on your Amazon Echo is all configured.
 Now how do you get your Amazon Echo to use Spotify and play music?
 Fear not, we’ll tell you.

+That’s all it takes to link your Spotify music application with your Amazon Echo through the Amazon Alexa app.
+You can do this on your smartphone or mobile device.
 Once everything is linked together and you have a premium Spotify account setup, just tell Alexa what you want to play through Spotify and your Amazon Echo starts music playback almost immediately.